-The convention will create opportunities to have dialogue and sharing among stakeholders about access to safe drinking water in coastal areas; this will further harmonize actors and institutions in the area of water governance and financing.
-Stakeholders will discuss about challenges and the ever increasing demand for drinking water.
-Greater coordination among stakeholders and joint action plan will add value to national policies and for channeling more finances.
+The main objective of the convention is to create opportunities to have dialogue and sharing among stakeholders about access to safe drinking water in coastal areas; this will further harmonize actors and institutions in the area of water governance and financing.
+Stakeholders will discuss about challenges and the ever increasing demand for drinking water and sanitation problems.
 The convention will inspire actors and institutions to come up with concrete and operational business cases, good practices, success, challenges and learning.